volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy.md

   namespace = "staging"

   endpoint {
-    // One of the arguments from this list "any outside_endpoints inside_endpoints interface namespace label_selector prefix_list" must be set any = true
+    // One of the arguments from this list "prefix_list any outside_endpoints inside_endpoints interface namespace label_selector" must be set inside_endpoints = true
   }
 }